ashishkharche/hagrito/docs/hagrito-system/guides/content-structure.md

 The `resources` file should contains links to resources on internet that are considered important and one must or should refer to them to complete their understanding of foundational level atleast.

+## `todo`

+The `todo` file contains what can be considered a todo.
+What may be deleted from the site or moved to appropriate location to other parts of the site like `guides` or `notes`.

 ## `tech-support`

 The `tech-support` directory contains workarounds, help related entries for the particular topic.